'Glimmer'

 Mission & values

-Through compassion, curiosity, and reflection, we work with an ethos that is high-nurture, attachment-focused, and trauma-informed - grounded in values that are:
+Through compassion, curiosity, and reflection, we aim to work with a high-nurture, attachment-focused, and trauma-informed ethos, grounded in values that are:

 -